ujagaga/wifi_usb_storage/README.md

   takes roughly 29 minutes (less on a stronger/less congested link).
 If uploads feel slow, check the RSSI reading before suspecting the SD card or code - a weak signal forces the radio down to a much lower PHY rate.
+- **On the device's own AP (no station link), the ~800KB/s ceiling is lwIP's TCP window**, not the SD card or HTTP handling - measured RTT to the AP (~6.7ms) times the Arduino-ESP32 default `CONFIG_LWIP_TCP_WND_DEFAULT` (5760 bytes) lands almost exactly on the observed number.
+Raising it requires rebuilding the WiFi/lwIP stack from source (Arduino's boards.txt menus don't expose it - `arduino-cli`/Arduino IDE link against Espressif's precompiled core libs), which means a full ESP-IDF/`idf.py` component-based build instead of the plain sketch build here.
+Tried it: with a matching compiler-optimization/IRAM-placement setup (the precompiled libs' build flags aren't public, so a from-source rebuild needs its own tuning to even match the stock baseline) and the TCP window raised to 65534, peak went from ~800KB/s to ~900KB/s+, but the real-world gain was modest (~34min to ~30min for a 1.6GB file) and added timing variance - not the multi-fold jump Espressif's shielded-lab iperf numbers would suggest.
+Not worth maintaining a second build system for that gain, so this repo stays on the plain `arduino-cli` build; the ~800KB/s figure above is the accepted ceiling on this AP-only path.

 ### SD card storage
 - **Folders.** Create folders, navigate into them (breadcrumb trail at the